teejaytanmay/Rails_Blog/README.md

 # README
-A simple blog build on Rails.
+A simple blog build on Rails